pactus-project/PIPs/PIPs/pip-39.md

 ## Motivation

-Batch transfers enable users to include multiple recipients in a single transfer payload, known as `BatchTransfer`, which is executed simultaneously.
+Batch transfers allow users to include multiple recipients in a single transfer payload, known as `BatchTransfer`, which is executed simultaneously.
-This functionality is particularly advantageous for users who wish to send PACs to multiple accounts in one transaction.
+This functionality is particularly advantageous for users who wish to send PAC to multiple accounts in one transaction.

 ## Specifications